“Is anyone among you suffering? Let him pray. Is anyone cheerful? Let him sing praise.

 - Validate: Romans 12:15 says, “Weep with those who weep.”
 Whether they are out of line or not, their feelings are real to them.
 Validate their feelings without necessarily agreeing with their choices or behavior.
 Avoid saying “I understand” unless you’ve actually been through a similar experience and are prepared to share it.
 Your pet dying is not in the same universe as losing a child.
 Validation says, “I see your pain.”

 - Accept: 1 Peter 4:8 says, “love covers a multitude of sins.”
 Again, acceptance doesn’t mean you agree with the person’s choices or behavior.
 It simply means you accept them as a friend or family member.
 The greatest fear for many in being vulnerable to another person is rejection.
 While we must all practice safe boundaries in relationships to protect ourselves, love is unconditional.
+Be careful to treat the individual with the same respect and dignity you would anyone else.
+Rejection comes in many subtle forms of discriminatory treatment.
+There are no second class humans.
+To be clear, we are not called to unconditionally accept a person who is in sin and unwilling to take tangible steps toward change.
+Even in such circumstances, we love.
+Bear in mind that in many cases of serious struggle such as addiction, repentance may be a long process of slow change.
+In those times we should look for the attitude and work of repentance rather than merely measuring the short term results.
 Acceptance says, “I will always love you.”

 - Encourage: 1 Thessalonians 5:14 says, “encourage the fainthearted, help the weak, be patient with them all.”
 Hurting people are already down.
 They usually don’t need someone to kick them to top it off!
 But they crave a kind word.
 Become their greatest cheerleader with words of hope and affirmation.
 Encouragement says, “I believe in you.”